ishikota/kyoka/README.md

 - `BaseDomain` class which represents our learning task
 - `ValueFunction` class which RL algorithm uses to save trial-and-error result

-So let's see how to use these template classes through simple example.
+So let's see how to use these template classes through simple *maze* example.

 ## Example.
-Find best policy to escape from the maze
+Find the best policy to escape from the maze
-Here we will find the best policy to escape from the below maze by RL algorithm.
+Here we will find the best policy to escape from the below maze by using RL algorithm.
 ```
 S: start, G: goal, X: wall